st3v/weave-scope-release/docs/vsphere-install-guide.md

     ```

-7. Edit `~/github/weave-scope-release/manifests/addon.yml` as follows:
+7. Edit `~/github/weave-scope-release/manifests/addon.yml` as follows (you may also need to edit the version to include "DEV"):

     ```
     Replace target_addr (line 14) with the IP address from: